Be Biopharma

 DraftKings Inc. is a digital sports entertainment and gaming company based in Boston, Massachusetts.
 Founded in 2011, it initially focused on daily fantasy sports contests for cash prizes across major sports in the United States and Canada.
 Following the 2018 Supreme Court ruling that allowed states to legalize online sports wagering, DraftKings expanded its offerings to include online sports betting and casino gaming.
 Currently, the company operates in 27 states for online or retail sports betting and in seven states for iGaming, reaching approximately 40% of Canada's population.
 In addition to its core gaming services, DraftKings designs and develops software for sports betting and casino gaming platforms, and it also manages a marketplace for non-fungible tokens.

-Nextly, Inc. is an online platform based in Cambridge, Massachusetts, that allows users to browse and curate handpicked collections of webpages.
-Founded in 2010, the platform offers a solution for users to discover and share their favorite sites, create personalized collections, and engage with topics and individuals of interest.
-Additionally, Nextly provides a browser plugin that enhances the web experience by adding a social sidebar to each page, facilitating interactions through comments and check-ins.
-The company specializes in e-commerce, online portals, software, and web design, aiming to create a more interconnected and engaging online environment for its users.
+Nextly, Inc. is an online platform headquartered in Cambridge, Massachusetts, that allows users to browse and curate handpicked collections of webpages.
+Founded in 2010, the company provides a solution for discovering and sharing favorite sites, as well as creating personalized collections.
+Its browser plugin enhances the web browsing experience by adding a social sidebar to every page, facilitating user interactions through comments and check-ins related to the content being viewed.
+With a focus on e-commerce, online portals, software, and web design, Nextly aims to connect users with topics and communities that interest them.

 Fancred